vshirvaikar/rrcf/DEVELOPING.md

 _Output_: The best split value and the direction to send missing values

-grf performs survival splits by finding the partition that maximizes the [log-rank](https://en.wikipedia.org/wiki/Logrank_test) test for the comparison of the survival distribution in the left and right node.
+rrcf performs survival splits by finding the partition that maximizes the [log-rank](https://en.wikipedia.org/wiki/Logrank_test) test for the comparison of the survival distribution in the left and right node.
 The statistic is:

 ```
 logrank(x, split.value) =  sum over all times k up to m